Ocean Theme Fun Preschool Unit

 Fine motor

-1. Make homemade playdough, or homemade magic sand, blue for the sea, and brown for the sand.
+1. Small World Play: Make homemade playdough, or homemade magic sand, blue for the sea, and brown for the sand.
+Set up small world play on a tray or box lid, with the ocean, the sand, and sea animal figures.

-2. Attach blue masking tape, sticky side up, to a wooden board or plastic tray.
-Place blue pompoms on the tape to create an ocean design.
-Add brown or green pompoms for sand and sea grass.
+2. Art: Apply self-adhesive contact paper, or masking tape, sticky side up, to a wooden board or plastic tray.
+Kids place blue pompoms, or torn paper pieces, on the tape to create an ocean design.
+Place brown or green pompoms, or torn paper pieces, for sand and sea grass.

 Sensory